HomeFigsFig waspsBiologyFig classificationWasp classificationWaspWebBiodiversity Explorer

 Credits

-Photographs © Jean-Yves Rasplus and Simon van Noort (Iziko Museums of Cape Town)
+Photographs and distribution map © Simon van Noort (Iziko Museums of South Africa) or © Jean-Yves Rasplus (INRA).

 Next species